JaneliaSciComp/jacs-cm/docs/FullDeployment.md

 Now you can follow the [Swarm Deployment instructions](SwarmDeployment.md) to actually deploy the software.

+## Deploy ELK for monitoring

+To deploy an ELK stack for monitoring follow [ELK Deployment](ELKDeployment.md).

 ## Find More Information

 This concludes the Workstation installation procedure.
 Further information on using the tools can be found in the [Janelia Workstation User Manual](https://github.com/JaneliaSciComp/workstation/blob/master/docs/UserManual.md).